Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Kernel Multiple Graph Learning (KMGL)

 \subsection{Algorithm}

-The problem formulated in Eq. (\ref{eq:main}) is NP-hard.
-This is because the selection of partitions affects the optimal graphs and, consequently, the utility function.
-To avoid solving the problem for every possible partitioning, an iterative solution similar to K-means \cite{ikotun2022k} is proposed that increases the utility at each step.
-The algorithm first partitions the dataset randomly and then iterates between two steps: 1) Learning a graph for each cluster, and 2) Reassigning the graph signals.
+The problem formulated in (\ref{eq:main}) is NP-hard.
+This is because the selection of partitions affects the optimal graphs and, consequently, the objective function.
+To avoid solving the problem for every possible partitioning, an iterative solution similar to K-means \cite{ikotun2022k} is proposed that increases the objective at each step.
+The algorithm first partitions the dataset randomly and then iterates between two steps: i) learning a graph for each cluster, and ii) reassigning the graph signals.
 This is repeated until the partitions remain the same.